 about the project.

-Over several months, Andres Serrano has engaged with homeless individuals in New York City, creating a series of large-scale photographic portraits called Residents of New York, a site-specific public art project which takes a look at the many faces of homelessness and poverty in New York City.
-Starting May 19 and running for four weeks through June 15, 2014, his photographs will transform distinct locations around Washington Square, including a full occupation of the subway station at West 4th Street as well as on LaGuardia Place (in collaboration with the NYC Department of Transportation), Judson Memorial Church, and public phone booths around Manhattan.
+Over several months, Andres Serrano engaged with homeless individuals in New York City, to create a series of large-scale photographic portraits called Residents of New York, a site-specific public art project that took a look at the many faces of homelessness and poverty in New York City.
+From May through June, 2014, his photographs transformed distinct locations around Washington Square, including a full occupation of the subway station at West 4th Street as well as on LaGuardia Place (in collaboration with the NYC Department of Transportation though August 2014), Judson Memorial Church, posters around the area, and public phone booths around Manhattan.

 Lead support for this project was provided by the Rockefeller Brothers Fund.
 The project was supported in part with public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.
 Major support was provided by the Lambent Foundation and the Pierre and Tana Matisse Foundation.
 Additional support was kindly provided by Peggy and John Bader and by Francesca Lavazza.
 The project was made possible by the generous assistance of CBS Outdoor, the NYC Department of Transportation, Van Wagner, Duggal, and The Moderns.